- Personal Data Compliance Manual New!

 4. Request for consent to receiving further information from the University, if applicable;

-5. Statement of rights of access and correction and contact details; and
+5. Statement of rights of access and correction and contact details;

-Example of PICS included in the paper/electronic form that capture personal data:
+Examples of PICS included in the paper/electronic form that capture personal data:

 For legitimate business purposes, colleagues may need to collect personal data from students, staff, applicants and donors.
 Colleagues should include in the data collection form (online or paper) a PICS tailor-made for the specific collection.
 They should also include a URL or link to the University's PPS as stipulated above.
 To help colleagues prepare a PICS, we have the following examples for your reference.
 Again, colleagues should tailor-make it to fit his/her situation.

 e.g. The information collected from you will be used for “your purposes” .
 The collected data will be purged after “some milestones”.

 B) Statement as to whether it is obligatory or voluntary for the individual to supply any personal data:

 e.g. Please note that it is mandatory for you to provide the personal data required or we might not process your request.

 C) Statement of possible transferees within the University: [Note: we should avoid transferring personal data to parties outside EdUHK as far as possible as we have no control on the security of data after the transfer.]

 e.g. Your personal data captured might be transferred or shared with “other unit(s)” of EdUHK but will not be transferred to outside parties.

 D) Request for consent to receiving further information from the University: [Note: the 2013 amendment requires data subject’s explicit consent if the personal data might be used for direct marketing purposes.
 Sending of information involving new courses organised by an educational institution constitutes the definition of direct marketing.]